 What does it look like?

 Robin Pascoe, the author of Homeward Bound, describes reverse culture shock as feeling “like you are wearing contact lenses in the wrong eyes.
-Everything looks almost right.”
-As someone who has had this experience (both the reverse culture shock AND the literal contacts) I have to say that she’s onto something.
+Everything looks almost right” and we have to say that she’s onto something.
 The changes you notice when you return home will probably be subtle.
 The uneasiness you feel about American norms and habits may be slight.
 Still, the feeling is there and suddenly what you thought would look and feel familiar just seems a bit ‘off.’

 Especially if you’ve spent a number of years away from your home country, you’ll likely find that things have changed in your neighborhood, in your family, and within your friend groups.
 The spot everyone hung out at on Friday nights may have shut down; your sister may have had a baby you’ve never met; your two best friends may have grown apart in your absence.
 Some of the changes you notice won’t feel all that significant, but the combination at a time in which you’re already feeling out-of-sorts—because YOU have changed as well—may be enough to drive you into the stage of crisis or shock.

-Please stay tuned as we'll be bringing you some tips for managing reverse culture shock shortly.
-In the meantime, the important thing to remember is that if you feel any of these or similar frustrations you are not alone!
-If you feel out-of-place in your own city, home, and old roles it's totally normal and actually to be expected.
-However, with the right attitude, understanding, and openness you'll soon be on your way to successful re-adaptation!
+Check out our tips for managing reverse culture shock in this article.
+And remember, if you feel any of these or similar frustrations you are not alone!
+If you feel out-of-place in your own city, home, and old roles it’s totally normal and actually to be expected.
+However, with the right attitude, understanding, and openness you’ll soon be on your way to successful re-adaptation!

 Have you or anyone you know dealt with reverse culture shock?
 Be sure to let us know what has been the most challenging part for you and if there are any questions you have!